-It is conventional wisdom that a property with in excess of 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for decades to come.
+It is generally accepted that a residential leasehold with over 100 years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years ahead.

 Lender | Requirement |